OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScan_InterviewNotes/ODL_ND5_InterviewNotes.md

 #  ODL: ND5 Interview notes

-ND5 is a data analyst and instructor for a large (> 250K patrons) municipal library.
-The municipality has many residents who work for technology companies and a Code for America chapter.
+*ND5 is a data analyst and instructor for a large (> 250K patrons) municipal library.
+Both the city and the surrounding county publish open data.
+The city and surrounding area have many residents who work for technology companies.
+The area also includes many colleges and universities, and a Code for America chapter.*

 ## Does the library publish data about itself?
 - Yes.
 As a municipal agency, the library is subject to a mayoral executive order from several years ago, calling for all city data to be made as accessible as possible (while protecting privacy, security and quality).